godelayheehoo/MIDImorphose/README.md

 - **Stutter Timestretching:** Adjust the stretch potentiometer to change playback speed for stuttered notes.
 The current stretch value is shown on the TM1637 7-segment display.
 - **Channel Assignment:** Set drum and synth channel selections using dipswitches, then confirm assignment via the TFT menu (“set drum channels” / “set synth channels”).
 Channel settings are saved to EEPROM.
 - **Timing Effects:** Dipswitches control timing resolution (from 1/32 to 1/2 notes).
 - **Note Jitter:** Enable/disable jitter using the dedicated switch.
 Jitter probability can be set via the TFT menu using keypad input.
+Note jitter shares a button with drum machine jitter, so the note (synth) jitter can be disabled in the TFT menu.
+- **Drum Jitter:** Enable/disable jitter using the dedicated switch (same as for synth).
+Jitter probability can be set via the TFT menu using keypad input (dedicatd probability).
 - **Retriggering:** Enable/disable retriggering using the dedicated switch.
 Retrigger probability can be set via the TFT menu using keypad input.
 - **Pitch Bend Glitching:** Random pitch bends can be triggered on synth channels.
 Currently, the probability is hardcoded to be somewhat rare.
 - **Buffer Management:** Large buffer for MIDI events (384 events on MEGA).
 LED indicates buffer full.